slidenerd/IOS-Autolayout-Example/README.md

 <h1>IOS Swift AutoLayout Example</h1>
-<p>A simple example that demonstrates how you can use the specify constraints or rules on how the UIView objects should be placed on the screen and what relation they may have with each other to make your UI look consistent across all devices</p>
+<p>A simple example that demonstrates how you can specify constraints or rules on how the UIView objects should be placed on the screen and what relation they may have with each other to make your UI look consistent across all devices</p>
 <h3>iPad Air</h3>
 ![testgif](https://cloud.githubusercontent.com/assets/5139030/7064180/2740c8fe-deca-11e4-8759-9dce8ac69fd5.gif)